vorpalnet/blade/proto/webrtc/README.md

    browser-directed events over the existing `v3.events.EventBus` JMS topic and let the node holding the socket deliver.
 Outbound calls are unaffected, since the browser that originates is by definition on the node handling it.
-2. **Authentication.** `session.connect` claims an address with no credential check.
-Any connected browser can claim any address, including one already in use.
-3. **`call.dtmf` and `call.accept`** are declared and accepted but not yet acted on — DTMF needs an RFC 4733 or INFO path on the media leg.
+2. **`call.dtmf` and `call.accept`** are declared and accepted but not yet acted on — DTMF needs an RFC 4733 or INFO path on the media leg.
-4. **No `.jschema` settings file.** Media-plane configuration is read from servlet context parameters rather than a BLADE settings object, so it is not editable from the Configurator, and `MediaMode` is not yet wired to a config key.
+3. **Driver configuration** is still read from servlet context parameters rather than from `WebrtcSettings` (`mediaMode`, `jwt` and `registerExpiresSeconds` *are* settings now;
-5. **Recording captures one leg, not the mix.** Escalation now completes: both legs are re-offered, answered, and joined (the driver's `NetworkConnection.join` wires the media paths in each direction).
-But the driver's recorder connects a single `NetworkConnection` to its recorder endpoint, and its `createMediaMixer` still throws — so a two-party recording gets one side of the conversation.
-Mixing needs the JSR-309 media controller's compositing hub, which is the largest single item left.
-Everything up to and including "the media server is now in the media path of both browsers" works.
+   the 309 driver's own keys have yet to follow).
+4. **Registration refresh timer** — see the Location service section: a tab open longer than `registerExpiresSeconds` ages out of the registrar until it reconnects.
+5. **Recording escalation of a pass-through call.** `call.record` on a pass-through call currently does nothing — the `call.update` re-key implementation was retired with the WebSocket-relay path it was written for, and has to be rebuilt across the two SIP legs (each gateway leg re-offers its own browser from the media server).
+Until then, recording requires `mediaMode: anchor` from call start.
+Within an anchored call, the remaining media-server gap is unchanged: the driver records a single `NetworkConnection`, and mixing two parties needs the JSR-309 media controller's compositing hub (`createMediaMixer` still throws).

 ## Build